Academics

 General ItemAccelerated M.S.

-The Accelerated M.S. in Geography is a plan where students can earn a master's degree in one year, as long as it's the year immediately following the completion of their bachelor's degree.
-Application to the program happens in the third year of undergraduate work and selected courses in the final year can count toward both degrees.
+The accelerated M.S. in geography allows students to earn a master's degree in one year, as long as it is the year immediately following the completion of their bachelor's degree.
+Students apply to the program in their third year of undergraduate study and courses selected in the final year can count toward both degrees.

 -